klaytn/klaytn-docs/docs/node/service-chain/single-node-service-chain/installation-guide/configuration.md

 ```

 ### Install nodekey <a id="install_nodekey"></a>
-Copy `homi-output/keys/nodekey1` to the `klay` directory in SCN's data directory like below.
+Copy `homi-output/keys/nodekey1` to the `klay` directory in the SCN's data directory like below.

 ```bash
 $ cp homi-output/keys/nodekey1  ~/kscnd_home/klay/nodekey